mjhea0/mjhea0.github.com/source/_posts/2016-11-05-developing-a-restful-api-with-node-and-typescript.markdown

 ## First Endpoint

 Our API will be delivering data on superheros, so we'll need to have a datastore for the API to access.
 Rather than setting up a full database, for this example let's use a JSON file as our "database".
-Grad the data [here](https://raw.githubusercontent.com/mjhea0/typescript-node-api/master/src/data.json) and save it to a new file called *data.json* in the "src" folder.
+Grab the data [here](https://raw.githubusercontent.com/mjhea0/typescript-node-api/master/src/data.json) and save it to a new file called *data.json* in the "src" folder.

 With this little store of data, we'll implement a CRUD interface for the superhero resource.
 To start, let's implement an endpoint that returns all of our superheros.
 Here's a test for this endpoint: